NewForce-at-Mountwest/library-system-cli/README.md

 It's also a way to learn how to contribute to open source projects.
 We're building this app together.
 Everyone can fix bugs, pull tickets, and suggest new pieces of functionality.

-You can read more about contributing to open source projects here, here, and here.
+You can read more about contributing to open source projects [here](https://hackernoon.com/how-to-get-started-with-open-source-2b705e726fea) and [here](https://codeburst.io/how-to-start-contributing-to-open-source-d9e38b01a5e1).

 ## Instructions to Run